jazz-code/Sprint-Challenge--Advanced-CSS/README.md

 * [ ] Create a fixed navigation and add some opacity to the background

 * [ ] Create a form that would allow someone to sign up for a Spacewalkers Magazine subscription

+#ls1905 Career Assignment:

+    I think I'm looking for some mid-size company, less formal, fast pace.
+Somewhere I could grow my skills as a developer.
+To be honest, for my first job in this career I'm not looking to be picky-- I'd stay with the right company for a couple of years to learn what I can and move on from there.